PredatH0r/ChanSort/readme.md

 - Repair\CM_TPM1013E_LA_CK.xml (sometimes that file is hidden and only a .bin file is visible)

 **Hisense**
+Some older models like LTDN40D50TS use the same .csv files as Sharp.
+See "Sharp" for instructions.
 2016 "Smart" models with a channel.db file, i.e. H65M5500
 2017 models with a servicelist.db file
 Special thanks to Hisense for supporting ChanSort with technical information and a test device!